The babysitter in your home: routines, rules and behaviour

 Preparing your child for babysitting

-Even children who are used to spending time away from you can make a fuss if you’re going out and leaving them with a babysitter.
+Even children who are used to spending time away from you can feel uncomfortable if you’re leaving them with a babysitter.
 Try these tips:

 - Organise for your child to meet the babysitter ahead of time, if possible.

-- Prepare some special activities, or let your child stay up a little later than usual.
+- Prepare some special activities, or say your child can stay up a little later than usual.
 This can make the event something your child can look forward to.

 - Give your child something special or important to show.
-Showing the babysitter a doll, a drawing or a favourite photograph can ease the first few moments.
+Showing the babysitter a doll, drawing or favourite photograph can ease the first few moments.

 - Let your child play host.
-For example, your child could show the babysitter how to work the TV, or even explain some house rules, if your child is old enough.
+For example, if your child is old enough, they could show the babysitter how to work the TV, or they could explain some house rules.

 - Let your child know when you’ll be home.
 It can be reassuring if you say you’ll come in for a kiss goodnight, even if they’ll be asleep by then.